Abolitionist teaching: Theoretical, historical and activist context

 Abolitionist teaching is inspired by Black feminist theory, abolitionist theory and direct action.
 The term can be traced to Bettina L. Love's 2019 work We Want to Do More Than Survive: Abolitionist Teaching and the Pursuit of Educational Freedom.
-Love, an Associate Professor of Education at University of Georgia, defines abolitionist teaching as teaching with the goal of intersectional social justice for equitable classrooms that love and affirm Black and brown children.
+Love, the William F. Russell Professor at Teachers College, Columbia University, defines abolitionist teaching as teaching with the goal of intersectional social justice for equitable classrooms that love and affirm Black and brown children.
 She co-founded the Abolitionist Teaching Network (ATN) in 2020, which empowers teachers and parents to fight injustice within their schools.

 Abolitionist teaching resides at the intersection between education, race, abolition and Black joy.
 It is heavily influenced by intersectionality, which is a framework that focuses on how the intersection of a person's multiple identities influences the privilege or discrimination they experience.
 Some of these traits include gender, sexuality, race, ethnicity, nationality, religion and disability.
 Intersectionality is a theory coined by Kimberlé Crenshaw in 1989 in her paper "Demarginalizing the Intersection of Race and Sex: A Black Feminist Critique of Anti-discrimination Doctrine, Feminist Theory and Antiracist Politics."
 Crenshaw has revisited this theme in multiple subsequent papers and discussions.

 Abolitionist teachings grows out of the prison abolition movement, which comes from the abolitionist movement.
 The abolitionist movement was the worldwide effort to end the trans-Atlantic slave trade and free enslaved peoples from bondage.
 There was no leader of this movement, as there were many groups in many different countries that worked to end slavery over a period of over one hundred years.
 In the United States, the abolition movement culminated in the Civil War.
 Though the trans-Atlantic slave trade is no more, there are many global movements aimed at abolishing unjust systems that are part of the tradition of abolition.